 How to Fetch the Data from the Database?

 After storing/ inserting the data into the database tables, one of the important tasks is to fetch the data and display the results to the user in a particular format.
 In SQL, the SELECT statement is used to retrieve the data from the database.
 The SELECT statement can be used in different forms according to the requirements of the user of what data it wants to fetch.

-- To fetch all the data of database * is used.
+- To fetch all the data of the database, * is used.

 - To fetch specific columns from the database, the column name is written after the SELECT keyword.

-- In order to retrieve data according to some conditions WHERE clause is used along with the SELECT statement.
+- In order to retrieve data according to some conditions, the WHERE clause is used along with the SELECT statement.

 SELECT * FROM tb1;

 In the above syntax, tb1 is the name of the table from which we want to fetch the data. (*) is used to retrieve the data of all the fields/columns present in the database.

 Consider a table name ‘Emp_details’ having the various columns and data mentioned below: